queryluke/masseffect-5e-data/data/powers/ai-hacking.md

     an Intelligence check contested by the hacked creature's Intelligence check.
 If you win the contest, the creature becomes incapacitated for 1 hour and the spell ends.
 ---
-Target a synthetic creature within 30m.
+Target a synthetic creature within <me-distance length="90" />.
 It must succeed on an Intelligence saving throw or it becomes Hacked (it is considered
 <me-condition id="charmed"/> and can't use spells or abilities).
 If you or creatures that are friendly to you are fighting it, it has advantage
 on the saving throw.